-If you wish to call alibi evidence at your trial and the evidence was not given at your committal hearing, written notice of your intention to call the evidence must be given to the prosecution at the same time that the defence case statement is filed in Court and given to the prosecution.
+If you wish to call alibi evidence at your trial and the evidence was not given at your committal hearing, you must complete a Form 78A Notice of Intention to Adduce Alibi Evidence and file it in the Court and give it the prosecution at the same time as the Defence Case Statement.

-The notice MUST:
+The Notice must:

-- (a) contain a summary of the facts that you wish to establish by calling the alibi evidence; and - (b) include the name and address of the witness you intend to call to give the alibi evidence; and - (c) contain any other particulars and be in the form required by the Supreme/District Court Criminal Rules.
+- (a) contain a summary of the facts that you wish to establish by calling the alibi evidence; and - (b) include the name and address of the witness you intend to call to give the alibi evidence; and - (c) contain any other particulars and be in the form required by the Rules of Court.